lucaapp/security-concept/README.md

 ## Getting in Touch

 We're interested in your feedback!
-Please start discussions or participate in the ["Discussions" section](https://github.com/lucaapp/security-concept/discussions) of this repository.
+Please start discussions or participate in the ["Issues" section](https://gitlab.com/lucaapp/security-overview/-/issues) of this repository.

 Despite the document's language being English, please feel free to open discussions in either German or English.
 Whatever you're more comfortable with.